EmmanuelKusi/morph-nft/README.md

 - Basic understanding of blockchain, NFTs, and Solidity.
 - Development environment set up with **Node.js**, **Hardhat**, and **Ethers.js v6**.
 - A wallet (e.g., MetaMask) connected to the Morph L2 network.
-- Access to Morph L2 testnet or mainnet.
+- Access to Morph L2 testnet.

 ---